Tag: holiness

 Zechariah 14:1–9; 1 Thessalonians 4:1–18

 So often, it takes destruction for transformation.
-Far too many stories, whether Alcoholics Anonymous, Celebrate Recovery, Narcotics Anonymous, or involve someone hitting rock bottom before a turn-around occurs.
+Far too many stories, whether Alcoholics Anonymous, Celebrate Recovery, Narcotics Anonymous, or others involve someone hitting rock bottom before a turn-around occurs.

 The opening words from this passage from Zechariah are brutal.
 The cruelty that the Israelites would receive went from financial, to property, .
 There was nothing positive regarding the effects of this day.